spacelift-io/user-documentation/docs/getting-started/create-stack/README.md

 ## 5. Add hooks

 You also have the ability to control what happens before and after each runner phase using [stack hooks](../../concepts/stack/stack-settings.md#customizing-workflow).
-Define commands that run in between the following phases:
+Define commands that run during the following phases:

 - Initialization
 - Planning